Posted on

 How to match stripe.
 Stripe matching tips & Tricks.
 How to sew and match stripes 7

 You may find that some machine basting stitches have strayed either side of your permanent stitchline.
 Remove any basting stitches that are not under the permanent stitchline.
 The ones that have strayed either side of the seam will hinder your seam pressing open neatly.
 Be careful not to pull out or break the permanent row.
 I did.
 I wasn’t careful enough.
 C’est la vie!
-Before pressing a seam open, always press seam allowance flat and together.
-I don’t know the science behind it, but you do get a better finish!
-Neaten the seam, press open and …stripe matching joy!
+Before pressing a seam open, always press seam allowance flat and together, you will get a better finish.
+Neaten the seam, press open and … stripe matching joy!

 Aah…’Tis a stripe matching thing of beauty!